5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Auto-Patching.md

 >
 > `AutoPkg-Assets.pkg` is not designed to be run by users.
 Running it manually may result in bricked installations!

-### Limitations
-Auo-Patching only works when installing macOS either from the "Install macOS" app or when using a USB installer, but not when installung (delta) updates via the Software Update feature in system settings!

 ## Instructions

 ### When using a USB Installer